steve4744/CropChecker/README.md

 ## Dependencies
-The latest version of this plugin requires Java 16 and is only supported on Spigot/Minecraft 1.17.1 and 1.18.<br>
+The latest version of this plugin requires Java 17 and is only supported on Spigot/Minecraft 1.17.1 to 1.19.<br>
 For other versions of Spigot/Minecraft, refer to the download list below.

 No other plugins are required.

 ## Download
-For Minecraft 1.18 and 1.17, CropChecker can be [downloaded from Spigot](https://www.spigotmc.org/resources/cropchecker-check-crop-growth-progress.64044/ "CropChecker by steve4744")
+For Minecraft 1.17 to 1.19, CropChecker can be [downloaded from Spigot](https://www.spigotmc.org/resources/cropchecker-check-crop-growth-progress.64044/ "CropChecker by steve4744")

 For Minecraft 1.16, download version 2.5 [from Spigot](https://www.spigotmc.org/resources/cropchecker-check-crop-growth-progress.64044/download?version=339368 "CropChecker v2.5")